Certification Process in Thailand

 22.4.
 At the end of three years duration, if the Organization desires to continue Certification, Renewal Audit shall be carried out.

 23.1.
-The Certificate of Approval shall be suspended, withdrawn or cancelled if it is found that:
+The Certificate of Approval shall be suspended, withdrawn, or canceled if it is found that:

-- The Organization does not agree for surveillance within the specified time frame
+- The Organization does not agree to surveillance within the specified time frame

 - The Organization does not complete corrective action within the agreed time scale